Ottawa's Sir John A. Macdonald Parkway to get an Indigenous name

 "I think this is something that Canadians and residents of Ottawa can be proud of once this process is complete," Sutcliffe said.

-In June 2021, three Ottawa city councillors sent a letter to Prime Minister Justin Trudeau urging the federal government to facilitate an Indigenous-led consultation process to rename the parkway, which is named after Canada's first prime minister.
+In June 2021, three Ottawa city councillors sent a letter to Prime Minister Justin Trudeau urging the federal government to facilitate an Indigenous-led consultation process to rename the parkway.

 They wrote the letter after ground-penetrating radar located some 200 suspected unmarked graves at a former residential school site in Kamloops, B.C., saying there was an "urgent need" for Canada to commit to projects of reconciliation.